|

 has become a symbol of brilliance and inspiration.

-His love of humans is seen as outstanding in a time when the
+His love of humans is seen as outstanding in a time when the gods

-breakable dolls.
-The
+dolls.
+The Prometheus

-Prometheus myth often states that he fathered the first human being,
+myth often states that he fathered the first human being, or that he made

-or that he made the original humans from clay.
+the original humans from clay.

-name of Prometheus has been taken by many interesting organisations
+The name of Prometheus has been taken by many interesting organisations

 – for example, on the web, you can visit;